-Marking criteria for Section B Question 4 AO1: Demonstrate knowledge and understanding of media concepts, contexts and critical debates, using terminology appropriately.
-18 marks AO2: Analyse media products, and evaluate their own work, by applying knowledge and understanding of theoretical and creative approaches, to explain how meaning is created, supported with relevant textual evidence.
-12 marks Media Concepts Contexts & Critical Debates Use of Terminology Analysis of how meaning is created, including use of theory Use of Examples 6 marks 6 marks 6 marks 6 marks 6 marks Sophisticated understanding of and insightful reference to several relevant key concepts Insightful understanding of the wider contexts and critical debates raised in the question A wide range of media terminology is used precisely and accurately, and with sophistication, to make subtle points Sophisticated and insightful analysis of texts from multiple case studies is used to explore the chosen area in depth Relevant theories are sophisticatedly used to explore the question Insightful and fully appropriate selection of examples from a wide range of texts 5-6 marks 5-6 marks 5-6 marks 5-6 marks 5-6 marks Clear understanding of and appropriate reference to some key concepts Clear understanding of the wider contexts and critical debates raised in the question Media terminology is used appropriately, to make clear points Clear analysis of texts from one or more case study is used to respond appropriately Occasional references to relevant theories, not always accurately used or understood Clear and appropriate selection of examples from a range of texts 3-4 marks 3-4 marks 3-4 marks 3-4 marks 3-4 marks
+Marking criteria for Section B Question 4 Demonstrate knowledge and understanding of media concepts, contexts Analyse media products, and evaluate their AO1: AO2: and critical debates, using terminology appropriately. own work, by applying knowledge and understanding of theoretical and creative approaches, to explain how meaning is created, supported with relevant textual evidence.
+18 marks 12 marks Contexts & Media Concepts Use of Terminology Analysis of how meaning Use of Examples Critical Debates is created, including use of theory A wide range of media Insightful and fully Sophisticated Insightful understanding of Sophisticated and terminology is used insightful analysis of texts appropriate selection of understanding of and the wider contexts and insightful reference to critical debates raised in precisely and accurately, from multiple case studies examples from a wide several relevant kev the question and with sophistication, to is used to explore the range of texts chosen area in depth make subtle points concepts Relevant theories are sophisticatedly used to explore the question 5-6 marks 5-6 marks 5-6 marks 5-6 marks 5-6 marks Clear understanding of and Clear understanding of the Media terminology is used Clear analysis of texts from Clear and appropriate appropriate reference to wider contexts and critical appropriately, to make one or more case study is selection of examples from some key concepts clear points used to respond a range of texts debates raised in the question appropriately Occasional references to relevant theories, not always accurately used or understood 3-4 marks 3-4 marks 3-4 marks 3-4 marks 3-4 marks

-Marking criteria for Section B Question 4 dge and understanding of m terminology appropriately.
-AO2: Analyse media products, and evaluate their own work, by applying knowledge and understanding of theoretical and creative approaches, to explain how meaning is created, supported with relevant textual evidence.
-12 marks Media Concepts Contexts & Critical Debates Use of Terminology Analysis of how meaning is created, including use of theory Use of Examples 6 marks 6 marks 6 marks 6 marks 6 marks Basic understanding of and minimal reference to any key concepts Minimal understanding of the wider contexts or critical debates raised in the question Basic use of media terminology, with frequent errors which impede communication Basic analysis, from case studies which may not be appropriate to the question Minimal references to even basic media theory Basic and minimal selection of examples, may lack relevance in parts 1-2 marks 1-2 marks 1-2 marks 1-2 marks 1-2 marks No creditable content No creditable content No creditable content No creditable content No creditable content 0 marks 0 marks 0 marks 0 marks 0 marks
+Marking criteria for Section B Question 4 Basic understanding of and minimal reference to any key concepts Minimal understanding of the wider contexts or critical debates raised in the question Basic use of media terminology, with frequent errors which impede communication Basic analysis, from case studies which may not be appropriate to the question Minimal references to even basic media theory Basic and minimal selection of examples, may lack relevance in parts 1-2 marks 1-2 marks 1-2 marks 1-2 marks 1-2 marks No creditable content 0 marks No creditable content 0 marks No creditable content 0 marks No creditable content 0 marks No creditable content 0 marks